Diabetic Neuropathy

 Patients with Type 1 or Type 2 Diabetes often struggle with a form of diabetic neuropathy

-• Individual cranial and peripheral nerve involvement causing focal mononeuropathies, especially affecting the oculomotor nerve (cranial nerve III) and the median nerve
+- Individual cranial and peripheral nerve involvement causes focal mononeuropathies, especially affecting the oculomotor nerve (cranial nerve III) and the median nerve

 Treatment Options